-- Go to http://on.wisconsin.gov, - Click on Account Recovery to go to the account recovery page, - Scroll down and enter either your e-mail address or User ID.
-Click on Submit, - You will receive an automated email from Wisconsin.gov (if no email after 20 minutes, check your Junk Mail folder). - Click on the link in the email, and follow the steps to reset your password, - If you have trouble still, contact Jake Dickmann at Jacob.Dickmann@Wisconsin.gov.
-While we at the DNR don't have access to your password, we can help make sure you're able to log in again soon.
+- Go to https://apps.dnr.wi.gov/SWIMS - Click on Forgot Your Password?
+To go to the account recovery page. - Scroll down and enter either your e-mail address or User ID.
+Click on Submit - You will receive an automated email from Wisconsin.gov. - Click on the link in the email, and follow the steps to reset your password, - If you are still having trouble, send an email to Paul Skawinski at pskawins@uwsp.edu